Glossary of Telescope Terms:

 Finder: A small, wide-field telescope attached to the main tube to allow easy location of astronomical objects.

 For best results, and to be able to line up on objects too faint for the eye to see, an achromatic magnifying optical finder is best.
 In this example a straight through 6x30mm finder is seen in its mounting bracket.
+To be most effective, especially for DSO observations, your finder should have a diameter of at least 20% of the main scope.
 (Also see 'RDF')

 Flexy Knobs: These are used to precisely operate the RA and Dec slow motions on a mounting to control precise RA and DEC movements.

 They are flexy to cut down on vibrations and movement of the telescope when being used.
-They turn worm wheels or screws to alter the axes of the telescope.
+They turn worm wheels or screws to minutely alter the viewing direction of the telescope allowing the observer to follow the object and offset the rotation of the Earth.

 Focuser: The device by which the draw tube is moved to allow the focusing of the telescope.
 Usually by turning small wheels.